 Once we have eliminated all attempts to manipulate the click-to-install-time distribution we can apply distribution modeling to detect the remaining click spam.

-We developed our method of distribution modeling by reviewing statistical data and analyzing actual fraudulent activity in real-time.
+We developed our method of filtering distribution outliers by reviewing statistical data and analyzing actual fraudulent activity in real-time.
 Based on this research, we determined that more than 85% of installs were recorded within the first hour of click time.
 This behavior indicates a strong correlation between the click and the install time.

 Fraud, however, shows no such correlation between click and install.
 Since the user never actually clicked, and was never redirected to the store, their install will be independent of the click time.
 Therefore, when organic users are randomly poached by click spam, the click-to-install-time distribution will be evenly spread out across the entire attribution window.